Elizabeth Wilson (politician): Political career

 Following decennial redistricting in 2021, Wilson announced her candidacy for the 73rd district of the Iowa House of Representatives in early 2022.
 She won the Democratic primaries unopposed on June 7, 2022, and defeated Republican Susie Weinacht by 300 votes in the general election on November 8.

 In 2024, Wilson filed to run for reelection.
-She won the Democratic primaries on June 4, 2024, and will run unopposed in the general election on November 5, 2024.
+She won the Democratic primaries on June 4, 2024, and won unopposed in the general election on November 5, 2024.

 Wilson currently serves on the Economic Growth and Technology, Government Oversight, Local Government, Transportation, and Ways and Means committees.

 Wilson has said that her priorities include reproductive rights, healthcare, and education.
 She does not support the use of eminent domain for the benefit of private companies funding CO_{2} pipelines or the use of traffic cameras.
 She is pro-choice.

 Wilson previously served on the Linn-Mar School Board, and at one point was its director.